netbox-community/netbox/docs/configuration/index.md

 ## Modifying the Configuration

 The configuration file may be modified at any time.
-However, the WSGI service (e.g. Gunicorn) must be restarted before these changes will take effect:
+However, the WSGI service (e.g. uWSGI) must be restarted before these changes will take effect:

 ```no-highlight
 $ sudo systemctl restart netbox